Updated on September 11th, 2023 by Nate Parsh

 - 2009 earnings-per-share of $2.92 (increase of 143%)

 - 2010 earnings-per-share of $2.95 (increase of 1.0%)

-Revenue moved higher each year during this period with the exception of 2009, but a tremendous amount of margin improvement during this period saw Stepan drastically increase its earnings despite the economic malaise that had the world in its grips.
-Operating margins were just 1.4% in 2006 but peaked at 8.2% in 2009, driving the earnings growth Stepan enjoyed during this period.
+Revenue moved higher each year during this period except for 2009, but a tremendous amount of margin improvement during this period saw Stepan drastically increase its earnings despite the economic malaise that had the world in its grips.
+Operating margins were just 1.4%, in 2006 but peaked at 8.2% in 2009, driving the earnings growth Stepan enjoyed during this period.

 Valuation & Expected Returns